 After foundation science courses, students in the Bachelor of Science in Environmental Health complete courses in sampling and analysis, toxicology, risk assessment, epidemiology, microbiology, technical writing and choose electives organized around three interest areas: Biomedical Sciences, Environmental Public Health Practice, and Health & Environmental Sciences.

 Health administrators and managers lead health care organizations by developing and allocating resources for clinical programs and enterprises committed to providing high level quality and service, improving community health, and serving the medical needs of patients and their families.

-Medical Technology is where basic laboratory science meets the practice of medicine.
+Medical laboratory science is where basic laboratory science meets the practice of medicine.
 It is a profession of highly knowledgeable and skilled individuals who primarily perform diagnostic laboratory tests on patient samples of blood, other body fluids, or tissue.
 This is a critical part of health care, as the results obtained by these laboratory tests are used in the diagnosis, treatment, and prevention of diseases.
-If you enjoy the biological and chemical sciences, laboratory work, and care about people then Medical Technology is an excellent career choice.
+If you enjoy the biological and chemical sciences and laboratory work, and if you care about people, then medical laboratory science is an excellent career choice.
 Using microscopes, stains, precision instruments, computers, and molecular techniques, you, as one of the medical and technical team, will help investigate and solve the riddles of disease.

 To be "pre-med" means you are embarking on a course of study aimed at preparing you to apply to a medical school (or other post-graduate health profession).
 It means you are taking the classes and gaining the experiences that these schools look for in qualified applicants.